- Learn how to use

 and sendEvents

 , the Optimizely Web Experimentation snippet may experience a delay before it begins to send events.
-This will affect Optimizely Web Experimentation results in two ways:
+This affects Optimizely Web Experimentation results in two ways:

 -

-Optimizely Web Experimentation will record fewer unique visitors.
-Visitors who view one page, exit before the first batch of events being sent, and never return to the site will not be tracked.
+Optimizely Web Experimentation records fewer unique visitors.
+Visitors who view one page, exit before the first batch of events being sent, and never return to the site are not tracked.

 -

-Optimizely Web Experimentation will record fewer conversions.
-Conversions triggered by visitors who immediately exit before the batch being sent and never return to the site will not be tracked.
+Optimizely Web Experimentation records fewer conversions.
+Conversions triggered by visitors who immediately exit before the batch is sent and never return to the site are not tracked.

-The magnitude of these effects will increase with the amount of time the snippet must wait before it begins to send events.
-This is desirable if your goal is to align Optimizely Web Experimentation's results with your analytics platform.
+The magnitude of these effects increases with the time the snippet must wait before it begins to send events.
+This is desirable if you aim to align Optimizely Web Experimentation's results with your analytics platform.